Bradford Dillman: 20th Century Fox

 Dillman was cast in the movie melodrama A Certain Smile (1958).
 He followed this with In Love and War (1958), a war movie featuring many of 20th Century Fox's young contract players, for which he earned a Golden Globe award.
 It was a financial success.
 So too was Compulsion (1959), featuring Dillman, Dean Stockwell and Orson Welles for producer Richard Zanuck and director Richard Fleischer.

 Dillman shared an award for Best Actor with Stockwell and Welles at the Cannes Film Festival.
-After making the movie A Circle of Deception (1960) in London, Dillman was reunited with Welles, Fleischer and Zanuck for Crack in the Mirror (1960), filmed in Paris.
+After making the movie Circle of Deception (1960) in London, Dillman was reunited with Welles, Fleischer and Zanuck for Crack in the Mirror (1960), filmed in Paris.
 It was unsuccessful.
 Back in Hollywood, Fox cast Dillman in support of Yves Montand and Lee Remick in Sanctuary (1961).
 They also had him in the title role in Francis of Assisi (1961).

 Television

 When he quit Fox, Dillman mostly concentrated on television.
-He guest-starred in a 1963 episode of The Virginian, titled: "Echo of Another Day".
+He guest-starred in a 1963 episode of The Virginian, titled: "Echo of Another Day", and he guest-starred in the 1966 12 O'Clock High episode "Twenty-Fifth Mission".
 He co-featured with Diana Hyland in the Alfred Hitchcock Hour episode "To Catch A Butterfly" in February 1963, and with Barbara Barrie in the 1964 Hitchcock Hour episode "Isabel".
 He appeared in seven episodes of Dr. Kildare (1964–66) and 26 of Court Martial (1965–66).
-He guest-featured in television series such as The F.B.I. (six episodes), Ironside (two episodes), Shane, The Name of the Game, Columbo, Wild Wild West, The Eleventh Hour, Wagon Train, The Greatest Show on Earth, Breaking Point, Mission Impossible (two episodes), The Mary Tyler Moore Show, Cannon, Barnaby Jones (six episodes), Three for the Road, Wonder Woman and a two-part episode of The Man From U.N.C.L.E., which was made into the feature movie The Helicopter Spies (1968).
+He guest-featured in television series such as The F.B.I. (six episodes), Ironside (two episodes), Shane, The Name of the Game, Columbo, The Wild Wild West, Night Gallery, The Eleventh Hour, Wagon Train, The Greatest Show on Earth, Breaking Point, Mission: Impossible (two episodes), The Mary Tyler Moore Show, Cannon, Barnaby Jones (six episodes), Three for the Road, Wonder Woman and a two-part episode of The Man from U.N.C.L.E., which was made into the feature movie The Helicopter Spies (1968).

 Dillman appeared twice in the Western television series The Big Valley (1965–69), once in season two, episode 15, titled "Day of the Comet", broadcast December 26, 1966; and the second time in season three, episode 9, titled "A Noose is Waiting", which was broadcast November 13, 1967.
 He appeared in occasional movies during this period, including A Rage to Live (1965), Sergeant Ryker (1968), and The Bridge at Remagen (1969).

-Dillman played painter Richard Pickman in the television adaptation of H.P.
-Lovecraft's 1926 story, Pickman's Model, presented as the opening act of a December 1971 Night Gallery episode.
-He starred as Tony Goodland in "the Greenhouse Jungle", the second episode of the second season of Columbo (initially aired on October 15, 1972).
+Dillman played painter Richard Pickman in the television adaptation of H. P. Lovecraft's 1926 story, Pickman's Model, presented as the opening act of a December 1971 Night Gallery episode.
+In 1970 Bradford played the role of a U.S. Army captain in the TV film Suppose They Gave A War and Nobody Came.
+He starred as Tony Goodland in "The Greenhouse Jungle", the second episode of the second season of Columbo (initially aired on October 15, 1972).
+He also starred as the sadistic hunter Michael Sutton in "The Snare", the ninth episode in the third season of The Incredible Hulk (initially aired on December 7, 1979).